Clownacy/clowndoom/README.md

 Additional settings are found in the configuration file - 'clowndoomrc'.
 On Unix platforms, it can be found in the user's standard configuration directory (`XDG_CONFIG_HOME`, or `~/.config/` if it is undefined) named 'clowndoomrc'.
-On other platforms, it can be found in the same directory as the executable (or whichever directory the executable was invoked from) with the name 'default.cfg'.
+On Windows, it can be found in the `%APPDATA%/clownacy/clowndoom` directory.

 WildMIDI requires a collection of GUS patches in order to work.
 The patches should come with a Timidity-compatible '.cfg'. file.
 Set the